tanvirahmedmahin10/assignment-5/README.md

   //
 );
 7.How do you pass data from a parent component to a child component, and how does a child send something back to the parent?
+Ans:

+The Parent passes data down to children through props

+The parent passes down a function.
+When the child calls that function, it passes data back up inside it